frappe/erpnext_documentation/user/manual/en/introduction/do-i-need-an-erp.md

 <!-- add-breadcrumbs -->
-# Do I Need An Erp?
+# Do I Need an ERP?

-ERPNext is a modern tool that covers not only accounting but also all other business functions, on an integrated platform.
+ERPNext is a modern tool that covers not only accounting, but also all other business functions, on an integrated platform.
 It has many benefits over both traditional accounting as well as ERP applications.